danielklimov/tkm/models/unipacc/diagrams/orders.md

 and references the payment as it's 'parent' document.
 The invoice has almost the same structure as the Order with a separate [invoice_items](../tables/invoice_items) table.

-Orders are an extension to `verification_requests` and `svp_bookings`, adding common behavior to both of these tables and describing the ordering process in standardized terms.

 All Tables in the Diagram